 The North-South Institute’s Post-2015 Tracking Tool is an interactive aggregator of proposals on the post-2015 development agenda.
 Organized thematically, the tool is a unique resource for tracking the goals, targets, and indicators that are being proposed to replace the Millennium Development Goals (MDGs) and support and monitor development progress beyond 2015.

-The clear, quantifiable and time-bound nature of the Millennium Development Goals (MDGs), with goals, targets and indicators by which progress can be measured, has been heralded as one of the most valuable features of the MDGs.
+The clear, quantifiable and time-bound nature of the MDGs, with goals, targets, and indicators by which progress can be measured, has been heralded as one of their most valuable features.
 It is likely that the post-2015 agenda will be framed in a similar way, but with a new set of priorities.

 As a result, a number of proposals are being made on the priorities, and corresponding goals, targets and indicators, that should make up the post-2015 development framework.
 The North-South Institute’s Post-2015 Tracking Tool aggregates, visualizes and analyzes these proposals.

 The Post-2015 Tracking Tool only covers proposals where specific goals, targets and indicators for the post-2015 framework are identified.
 In the September 2013 update, 77 proposals are included.
 As with the MDGs, proposals typically include goals (high level objectives and priorities), targets (target or level to aim for to make progress toward a goal in a specific time frame) and indicators (data by which progress towards targets will be measured).

 Goals, targets and indicators across the 77 proposals consulted were coded into 16 themes.
 The size of the circle in the visualization represents the frequency of appearance of the theme across proposals.
 Each theme comprises a set of key issues.
 The frequency of appearance of these key issues is reflected in the bar graph.